 Hurricane Harvey did a real number on our soils, and while a lot of us have managed to tidy up above ground, the long-term impact from the massive amount of rain needs to be addressed in the soils.
 It’s kind of like when you see a new hair stylist, and they give you a tragically terrible haircut—you can fix it up enough to look presentable, but it’s gonna take some upkeep, maintenance, and a little patience before it bounces back to its regular state.
 If you leave it be, it’s just going to end up growing out all awkward and uneven.

 Luckily, post-hurricane damage control isn’t all that difficult to pull off.
-We’re seasoned pros in repairing weather damage to lawns and gardens, so we’ve compiled a rundown of what you should expect to see in your yard over the coming months and years after the hurricane.
+We’re seasoned pros in how to repair lawn damage, so we’ve compiled a rundown of what you should expect to see in your yard over the coming months and years after the hurricane.
 To help you address these problems before they lead to even more long-term issues, we’ve made a task list for all of you who want to lessen the impact of the hurricane on your garden in Houston.